RedBeduin/qa-auto-engineer-javascript-project-90/README.md

   </React.StrictMode>
 )
 ```
-2.2 In the Ubuntu, move to the directory of your project and write
+2.2 Move to the directory of your project and write
 ```
 npm run dev
 ```